-2.1 Methods
+2. Methods

 We follow techniques for conducting a meta-analysis of case studies that have been developed in previous studies of social-ecological systems and land change science (Cox 2014, 2015, Geist and Lambin 2001, Ostrom, Gardner, and Walker 1994, Poteete, Janssen, and Ostrom 2010, Rudel et al. 2005, Rudel 2008b, Young et al. 2006).
-We reviewed several of the largest scholarly databases using a systematic search string, which included search terms for countries in Mesoamerica, common types of forest conservation policies, and key forest policy research traditions (see Open Data).
+We reviewed several of the largest scholarly databases using a systematic search string, which included search terms for countries in Mesoamerica, common types of forest conservation policies, and key forest policy research traditions (for information on the search string and databases used see page 1 of Open Data).
 To broaden the scope of our study, we included databases that search grey literature to consider relevant cases found in conference proceedings, scientific reports, and dissertations.
-The first author reviewed the abstracts of all 2,387 studies and selected papers that link a public policy to a change in forest cover in one or more Mesoamerican countries.
+The first author reviewed the abstracts of all the resultant studies and selected papers that link a public policy to a change in forest cover in one or more Mesoamerican countries.
 We eliminated all studies that did not link a change in forest cover to a specific public policy in Mesoamerica.

-For the purpose of this study, a case consists of a documented relationship between a policy and forest cover change in a single country.
+For the purpose of this study, we considered a case to be a documented relationship between a policy and forest cover change in a single country.
 Some studies contained multiple cases.
 For example, Morse et al. (2009) examined both the 1996 Costa Rican forestry law and environmental service payments.
 Because the study included two public policies, we coded it as two cases.
 Likewise, there may be multiple studies concerning the same policy, such as Carr (2008) and Suter (2012), both of which measured forest cover in Sierra del Lancandón National Park in Guatemala.
 Finally, some studies included data from similar policies implemented in multiple countries and thus each country was coded as a separate case: for example, Hayes (2007) studied common-property forests in both Honduras and Nicaragua.

 Our outcome of interest is change in forest cover.
 We reviewed abstracts to determine whether cases had a positive, negative, or neutral forest cover outcome.
 As changes were reported in several different ways, we considered an outcome positive if there was a decrease in deforestation rate or increase in forested land area.
 We recorded a negative outcome if the policy was linked to increased deforestation rate, decreased forested area, or increased fragmentation.
 A neutral effect was coded anywhere the deforestation rate did not change, the forested area remained constant, or no net change was observed.